Montgomery County DUI Traffic Stops

 The first thing that a Montgomery County police officer is going to look for is driving behavior because they’re going to look at why the officer pulled the car over in the first place in the DUI investigation.
 This could be speeding.
 It could be a broken tail light.
 It could be weaving outside of your lane.
 Each of those is going to have a different weight in the DUI investigation.
 An officer who pulls you over for a broken tail light doesn’t have any justification at that point to continue the stop for a DUI whereas an officer who pulls you over for weaving outside of your lane repeatedly has a little bit more of a justification to expand his investigation.

 The next thing that the officer is going to look at is going to be general clues about your person and demeanor.
 That can be an odor of alcohol on your breath.
 It can be slurred, speech, bloodshot watery eyes, difficulty retrieving paperwork when the officer asks or any other kind of symptoms of confusion or impairment.
-Those are going to be the first things that an officer looks for in their DUI investigation.

-Standard Montgomery County DUI Stop Process
+Standard DUI Stop Process

 The first thing the officer is going to do is going to be initiating a traffic stop.
 In other words, they’re going to pull the vehicle over.
 After that, they’re going to walk up to the vehicle, explain to the driver why they were stopped and then perhaps continue the investigation into a DUI investigation if they observe odor of alcohol, slurred speech, bloodshot eyes.
 Once the officer has decided to continue the investigation and do a more of DUI investigation, at that point, they’re going to ask the individual out of their car to perform a standardized field sobriety tests.